Forev3rr/fade4/README.md

 *April 17 2023:* Bug fix, channels via TRS do not match channels via USB.
 Due to USB library counting channels from 0 and MIDI library counting from 1.

 *May 8 2024:* Chris found a bug causing Program Changes to not function at all on V12, added bounds checking to message types.

+*August  30 2024* Dominic found a bug with pitch bend and program changes, implemented more robust scaling for pitch bend.
+Release in fade4v14.UF2